chevere/docs/architecture/immutability.md

 $mutable->prop = 'altered-value';
 ```

-As `$mutable` can change, it is unknown if its safe or not to use `$service`.
-The object id (reference) is the same regardless of who triggered these changes.
+As `$mutable` can change, is unknown if is safe or not to use `$service` as `Service` isn't aware of the possible changes in the `$mutable` object.

+When `Service` rely in a mutable object its processes are not thread safe.
+Also, it delegate towards the implementation the responsibility of checking if the dependencies are safe to use or not.

+An immutable version of `Service` shouldn't allow alteration and consumers of this class won't have to mind about the uncertainty of mutable objects.

 > 👍 Immutables will always provide more thread safety

 ## State

-The immutability concept is all about dealing with object state, which refers to the characteristic values of a given object at a given time like its properties and reference.
+The immutability concept is all about dealing with the object state, which
+is the characteristic values of a given object at a given time.
+In immutability, states are each different version of an object.

-Immutable objects can't be modified, but **a modified copy** can be used to achieve immutability.
-The copy won't share the same reference, it will be another object with a different state.
+> 🧔🏾 Think about states as a snapshots of the object at different times

+The way to provide immutable objects by always creating **a modified copy** of the object intended to alter.

 ## Language considerations